The top 10 skills in demand by 2020 include Emotional Intelligence skills

 Why get certified to use the EQ-i 2.0/EQ 360?

-The EQ-i 2.0 is the most widely used, best selling, most flexible, most studied, cost effective measure of EQ competencies in the world.
+The EQ-i 2.0 is the first scientifically validated assessment tool for emotional intelligence skills, and research demonstrates that it has extensive workplace applications.
+The EQ-i 2.0 is also the most widely used, best selling, most flexible, most studied, cost effective measure of emotional intelligence available.

-Emotional Self-Awareness – understanding own emotions
+Emotional Self-Awareness – understanding emotions and responses

 Emotional Expression – constructive expression of emotions

-Interpersonal Relationships – mutually satisfying relationships
+Interpersonal Relationships – mutual and respect

-Social Responsibility – social consciousness; helpful
+Social Responsibility – social awareness and service

 Problem Solving – find solutions when emotions are involved

 Reality Testing – awareness of information and perspectives